Float8@2bits: Entropy Coding Enables Data-Free Model Compression: Experiments

 \subsection{\methodnameplain Has Acceptable Inference Speed}

 A key difference between \methodname and standard quantization is the on-the-fly decompression of model weights (see \cref{fig:inference_pipeline,alg:decoding}).
 It is therefore crucial to verify whether this overhead remains acceptable. \Cref{fig:efficiency_main} shows that \methodname is only 1.5--2$\times$ slower than the \bfloat baseline, essentially matching \amethod{NF4} inference speed while \amethod{HQQ} lags behind.
 This overhead is in line with previous implementations of entropy coding of \bfloat weights \citep{zhang_70_2025, hao2024neuzipmemoryefficienttraininginference}.
 Our GEMM implementation builds on the \floateight \amethod{Marlin} kernel \citep{frantar_marlin_2025}, denoted \floateight in \cref{fig:efficiency_main}, enabling a direct analysis of the decoding overhead.
 For reference, CPU offloading is approximately 3$\times$ slower for prefill and 45$\times$ slower for decoding than \methodname.\footnote{Tested on LLaMA-2 7B (prefill: batch size 8, seq.~len.
 2048 / decoding: batch size 4, context len.~512, 64 tokens generated).} Extended results for the full LLaMA-2 model family across different inference hyperparameter setups are provided in \cref{fig:efficiency_full_throughput,fig:efficiency_full_latency,fig:efficiency_full_peak_memory}.
 In particular, \cref{fig:efficiency_full_peak_memory} confirms that peak memory gains are most significant at batch size one, and a 70B parameter model can fit into a consumer GPU (32GiB RTX 5090) at 3~bits and lower, depending on the inference load.
+In addition, decompression cost is independent of sequence length, since weights are decompressed once per transformer block per forward pass.
+Longer contexts therefore amortize the overhead. \Cref{fig:efficiency_prefill_llama31_70b_latency} confirms this on LLaMA-3.1 70B at batch size~1 across prefill lengths from 512 to 8192 tokens.